10lite/SNOL/README.md

 # Simple Number-Only Language
-A program that implements a custom programming language.
+A program that implements a custom programming language using C++.
 A final requirement for CMSC 124.